jpftolentino/TinyApp/README.md

-# TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (a la bit.ly).
+# TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (ie bit.ly).

 ## Final Product